Number skills: symbolic relations and combinations (combining and comparing symbolic number representations)

-Comparing magnitudes of written numerals or number words, indicating which is more/less/fewer or the most/least (if comparing multiple numbers)
+This skill involves comparing magnitudes of written numerals or number words, indicating which is more/less/fewer or the most/least (if comparing multiple numbers).

 • Talking about who is older in age (‘I’m 5 and you’re 4, so I’m older than you’)

-Create cards with printed numerals, or generate a list of number names, and ask child to determine the larger or smaller of 2 numbers, or the largest/smallest of 4 numerals or number names.
+Create cards with printed numerals, or generate a list of number names, and ask children to determine the larger or smaller of two numbers, or the largest or smallest of four numerals or number names.
+You could also assess this understanding during a game of War (as described below).

-• War: Compare which numeral/number word is larger or smaller on 2 cards.
+• War: This game is about comparing which numeral/number word is larger or smaller on two cards.
 You can also compare the number of cards each player has at the end of the game.
-Be sure to emphasise the number words and point to the numerals on the card so the child knows what representation you want them to compare.
+Be sure to emphasise the number words and point to the numerals on the card so children know what representation you want them to compare.
+You can use visuals (such as the matching dot card for the numeral) and invite children to compare visual representations of numbers.

-• Talking about addition/subtraction (e.g., ‘I have 4 blocks.
+• Talking about addition or subtraction (for example, ‘I have 4 blocks.
 If you give me 1 more, I’ll have 5’, ‘You took one of my markers, now I only have 4!’)

-• Playing ‘teacher’ and drawing addition/subtraction problems on the board.
+• Playing ‘teacher’ and drawing addition and subtraction problems on the board.

-• Playing with the cash register by punching more number buttons for every food item scanned.
+• Playing with a toy cash register by punching more number buttons for every food item scanned.

-Have child solve simple addition/subtraction problems presented verbally or with printed numerals.
-This can include story problems (e.g., Sally has 4 apples and Bobby gives her 1 more, how many apples does she have now?) or strictly number operations (e.g., what is 4 plus 1?)
+Have child solve simple addition and subtraction problems presented verbally or with printed numerals.
+This can include story problems (for example, Sally has four apples and Bobby gives her one more, how many apples does she have now?) or strictly number operations (for example, what is 4 plus 1?)

-• War: For an extra challenge, ask the child how much more or less one card is than another
+• War: For an extra challenge, ask children how much more or less one card is than another.

-• Snakes and Ladders: Ask the child, based on the space number his character is on, how many more spaces he would need to reach 10
+• Snakes and Ladders: Ask children, based on the space number their character is on, how many more spaces they would need to reach 10.

-• Cooking activity: If you have 5 eggs and you need only 4, ask the child how many eggs you need to put away.
+• Cooking activity: If you have five eggs and you need only four, ask children how many eggs you need to put away.

 By Dr Erica Zippert